-Neither one of us were walking with the Lord when we got married.
+Neither one of us was walking with the Lord when we got married.
 My husband was a backslidden Christian and I never had a personal relationship with Christ.

-We’ve been walking with the Lord for the past 10 years and our marriage has never been better.
-It’s only because we have a Christ-Centered marriage that we’ve made it this far.
+We’ve been walking with the Lord for the past 12 years and our marriage has never been better.
+It’s only because our marriage is God-centered that we’ve made it this far.

 I was “in love” and that’s all I thought about.
 It brings me to tears the more I think about it.
 It could have been such a mess if God didn’t rescue us.

 We have many more years to go in our marriage but I want to share with you what I’ve learned so far.
 Hopefully, these things will help you with your Christ-Centered marriage.
 Our ultimate goal should be to glorify God through our marriages.
 After all, He’s the creator of marriage.

-1. A Christ-Centered Marriage needs to have Jesus as the center.
+1. A Christ-Centered Marriage Needs to Have Jesus as the Center

 It’s really important to examine your marriage and see what the purpose is.
-You can get married, serve each other but it’s only Christ-Centered if Jesus is the center of it.
+You can get married, and serve each other but it’s only Christ-Centered if Jesus is the center of it.

-2. A Christ-Centered Marriage is being humble.
+2. A Christ-Centered Marriage is Being Humble

 It’s a battle but ultimately, I want to be obedient to Christ so I end up serving him.
 Sometimes, I have to go out of my way to find ways to serve my husband.
 It’s definitely something you can overlook easily.
 You need to be intentional.